Colonel John Blashford-Snell OBE DSc(Hon) DEng(hc) FRSGS

 Youth and Exploration

-In 1969, following the success of the Blue Nile Expedition, JBS and his colleagues formed the Scientific Exploration Society, their aim being "to foster and encourage scientific exploration worldwide".
-The SES became the parent body for many worldwide ventures with the support and involvement of HRH The Prince of Wales, the SES mounted the circumnavigations, Operations Drake and Raleigh.
+In 1969, following the success of the Blue Nile Expedition, JBS and his colleagues formed the Scientific Exploration Society (SES), their aim being "to foster and encourage scientific exploration worldwide".
+The SES became the parent body for many worldwide ventures.
+With the encouragement and Patronage of HRH The Prince of Wales, the SES mounted the circumnavigations, Operations Drake and Raleigh.

 In the interim, in the wake of the urban riots in 1981, JBS set up a special army unit in the Scottish Highlands named The Fort George Volunteers, designed to give the young a greater sense of purpose and responsibility.
 In the space of a year several thousand youngsters, many from Britain's inner cities, were put through a series of tough, exciting exercises.
 Places for these and his other ventures were extremely competitive and the method used to assess the potential and calibre of young people became a blueprint for many other youth-orientated organisations.